layer-3/clearsync/README.md

 ## Features

-- Open and Closing Trading channels
+- Open and close trading channels
     - Deposit fee using YELLOW / DUCKIES
     - Deposit Collateral in USDT, USDC, DAI, WETH, WBTC
 - Example Price feed from major providers
 - Example Risk Management module
-- Sending High-frequency Margin Request off-chain
+- Sending high-frequency Margin request off-chain
 - Ability to request a settlement
     - Using our provided JointCustody
     - Using other HTLC and escrow smart-contracts